iganna/pannagram/docs/content/alignment_modes.md

 ## Names of output HDF5-files

-File names start with the prefix `ref` contains also two numbers in the format `_N_M`, where `N` is the chromosome number of the query genome and `M` is the chromosome number of the reference genome.
+File names start with the prefix `ref` contains also two numbers in the format `_N_M_`, where:
+- `N` is the chromosome number of the query genome
+- `M` is the chromosome number of the reference genome.

-For `pan` files, the numbers are the same (`_N_N`), indicating that all Nth chromosomes are aligned together in the reference-free manner.
+For `pan` files, the numbers are the same (`_N_N_`), indicating that all Nth chromosomes are aligned together in the reference-free manner.